 Is Your Appearance Younger or Older than How You Feel on the Inside?

-- got crow’s feet?
-Oz idea: try Argireline — a topical cream that works like Botox
+- got crow’s feet? try Argireline — a topical cream that works like Botox

-- under-eye bags?
-Oz idea: try parsley tea ice cubes
+- under-eye bags? try parsley tea ice cubes

-- sagging skin under the neck?
-Oz idea: try Retinoid Cream (but only once/week)
+- sagging skin under the neck? try Retinoid Cream (but only once a week)

-- dull skin-tone?
-Oz idea: try an exfoliating mask made from tomato, sea salt, and honey
+- dull skin-tone? try an exfoliating mask made from tomato, sea salt, and honey.

-When is the last time you upgraded your own grooming regimen?
+When was the last time you upgraded your grooming regimen?

 As with the rest of your body, your face will respond most favorably when all five of the above methods are employed to help your skin appear vibrant and youthful.

-These skin-improving strategies seem like a lot of things to do but remember that these principles are also reducing the risk for diseases.
+These skin-improving strategies seem like a lot of things to do but remember that these principles also reduce the risk for diseases.
 Optimal internal health will manifest itself with a robust and healthy skin glow, helping you to look energized and taking years off your appearance.